JackRichard889/techhigh.us/_sections/student-life.md

 ### Clubs
-Worcester Tech offers various clubs and leadership opportunities for students to excel in and outside of the classroom.
+Worcester Tech offers various clubs and leadership opportunities for students to excel in and outside the classroom.

 ### Freshman